-ZC Application No. DOA-2011-01165 Control No. 1984-00152 Project No. 00205-389
+Application No. DOA-2011-01165 Control No. 1984-00152 Project No. 00205-389

 Open space is a major element in the design and analysis of a development, having two functions-recreation and environmental enhancement or protections.
 Although open space was not a requirement when Boca Del Mar PUD was approved in 1971, a letter from the then Zoning Director, Bill Boose, indicated that the golf course would be considered as open space.
 Boca Del Mar PUD as a whole meets the code requirements for open space.
 The golf course was included as an integral component of the development since its inception as evidenced by correspondence between the original developer and County Staff, Conditions of Approval requested by the City of Boca Raton (Exhibits G and H) and the Declaration of Restrictions relating to Tracts 64-A, 64-B 64-C and 64-D (Exhibit I) further support this position.
-One of the restrictions of the Declaration limited the Property (golf course) to be used for "... no purpose other than a golf course, and customarily related activities, including but not limited to, tennis and swimming".
+One of the restrictions of the Declaration limited the Property (golf course) to be used for "...no purpose other than a golf course, and customarily related activities, including but not limited to, tennis and swimming".
 Although the Declaration of Restrictions has an expiration date of 2012, the approved Master Plan governs the use of the property.
 Any changes to uses indicated on a Master Plan would be subject to the procedures established in the ULDC.

-Following the review of these documents, Staff has concluded that the conversion to allow the additional units will have a negative impact on the 25 residential pods and ~3,000 units adjacent to the golf course.
+Following the review of these documents, Staff has concluded that the conversion to allow the additional units will have a negative impact on the adjacent residential pods and units adjacent to the golf course.
 The integration of the golf course into the residential tracts provides visual and spatial separation between different housing types within the PUD.
 In addition, 3 other developments that are not part of the PUD are either contiguous or adjacent to the golf course: Palm D'Oro (Petition 80-183) with 136 units, Boca Del Mar III (Petition 78-45) with 68 units, and the third development (Parkside) is located within the City of Boca Raton, east of Military Trail.
 Of these three developments, Boca Del Mar III would have the most impact with the development of the single family homes directly adjacent to the existing homes.
 Staff has determined that the original visual quality provided by the golf course for the adjacent residences will be eliminated.

 The 25 pods adjacent to the golf course are designed in a manner that takes advantage of their proximity to the amenity.
 The building placement, circulation patterns, and other elements allow the residents to enjoy the direct access and views of the golf course.
-As previously indicated under Standard 2, Consistency with the Code, the applicant has failed to evaluate how the loss of this open space and replacement with residential units would impact on the overall design, layout, and function of the existing community.
+Although the applicant has reduced units from the prior application to include an additional 48 acres of open space, they fail to evaluate how the loss of the remaining ~79-acres of open space with the replacement with residential units would impact on the overall design, layout, and function of the existing community.